-- Turning in a report without physically completing the lab exercises will result a deduction of 25% of the total score for the assignment. - While students may work in teams while performing experiments, individuals are responsible for handing in reports and their report must reflect their own work. - Late reports WILL NOT be accepted without prior approval of Prof. Brown.
+- Turning in a report without physically completing the lab exercises will result a deduction of 25% of the total score for the assignment. - Students may work in pairs while performing experiments and may prepare and submit reports in these pairs. - Late reports WILL NOT be accepted without prior approval of Prof. Brown.
 Note that GST is not permitted to grant extensions and all such requests must go through Prof. Brown. - Submission of labs is through gradescope and it is the responsibility of the student to make sure that lab files can be opened and read without issue.